jesyspa/snakt-design/Uniqueness/intro.md

 # Uniqueness and borrowing annotations in Kotlin

-## Motivation
+## Introduction

 In Kotlin, objects can and often are widely shared.
 This is an important part of the design of the language, and allows for space savings via reuse.
-However, the fact that an object may be modified via another reference to it means that it can be hard to impose guarantees locally.
+However, the fact that an object may be modified via another reference to it means that it can be hard to reason about its value.
 For example, users are often surprised that code like the following does not permit a smart cast: